 The Braves were 78-53 as play began on Aug.
 25, with a 9.5 lead in the wild card race over the Giants and of course 10.5 over the Cards.
 From that day on, they went 11-20.
 Every single one of those losses was needed for the Cardinals to reach October, just as every single one of the Cards’ 23 victories was necessary too.
 One more win by Atlanta at any point during 2011, or one more loss by St. Louis, and there’d be no NLDS Game Five memories.
 The words “Game Six” would have not have the power to make us smile upon hearing them.

-That’s the beauty, isn’t it?
+That’s the beauty of sports, isn’t it?
 Triumph on one side comes at the cost of despair on another.
 Always has, always will, since every outcome has both a winner and a loser.

 And the winning and magic of September and October 2011 seem all the more powerful the further away those days get.
 We’ve been spoiled by the success of 2012 and 2013 into thinking it doesn’t matter what the odds are or what the standings say — October is October and the Cardinals will be there, period.